aryan2507/ipsec-piskes/README.md

 Before the run:

-1. Make a dockerized topology (for e.g. "./scion.sh topology -c topology/tiny.topo --docker")
+1. Make a dockerized topology (for e.g. "./scion.sh topology -c topology/tiny.topo **--docker**")
 2. The "docker/scion_app.bzl" and "gen/scion-dc.yml" have to be changed according to the topology.
 These changed files for the tiny.topo topology are in the repository.
-3. Put all the bash scripts inside "docker/files" directory.
+3. **Put all the bash scripts inside "docker/files" directory.
+Also copy the drkeymockup folder to the "go" directory.**(Please note that a few changes have been made in the "hellodrkey.go" file and it is not the same as in "https://github.com/JordiSubira/drkeymockup")
 4. Execute "make -C docker debug"

 Run the SCION infrastructure using "./scion.sh run"

-For testing if the run is successful, make the tester containers.
-Wait for a while before using "./bin/end2end__interation -d" to test the run.
+For testing the run, make the tester containers.
+Wait for a while before using "./bin/end2end__interation **-d**" to test the run.

 Use "docker exec -it <border_router_container_name> bash" go into a border router container.
 Use "ipsec status" to check the active IPsec tunnels.

+**Information about the scripts:**

 The script connect.sh is the main script which uses the other scripts.